 Table 1: The Hormonal Effects of Morning Sunlight

-Beyond the Clock: Vitamin D, Nitric Oxide, and Cardiovascular Health
+Beyond the Clock: Vitamin D

 The benefits of sunlight extend far beyond circadian regulation.
 Sun exposure is the primary way our bodies produce Vitamin D, a critical hormone-like vitamin essential for bone health, immune function, and inflammation control.
 Studies have found that individuals with low Vitamin D levels may have a higher biological age, and supplementation has been shown to slow the shortening of telomeres, a key marker of cellular aging [8, 9].